cauchyturing/ANRAT/Readme.txt

 Dependencies:
 Theano
 Lasagne
-Keras (Only used for load MNIST dataset)
+Keras (Only used for loading the MNIST dataset)

 Using a pure simple ConvNets of 32-32-256-10, you should be able to achieve 0.39%-0.40% error rate on MNIST, which is around the state-of-the-art with 'Convlolutional Kernel Network' or 'Deeply Supervised Nets'.